 For example, you could discover that many people clicked on a link inside your email but didn’t proceed to purchase your products or services.

 So, how can you tell why a consumer subscribes to your newsletters?
-What’s the reason they open your emails but don’t interact with them?
+Why do they open your emails but don’t interact with them?
 What makes prospects click links in your email message but keeps them from converting to loyal customers?

 And you can use the survey data as part of your optimized email campaigns.
 After all, social proof can help you increase sales.

-To take it even further, test again to check if the new version addressed the problem that their feedback highlighted.
+To take it further, test again to check if the new version addressed the problem their feedback highlighted.

 The correct email testing strategy provides a better overall experience for your customers and prospects.
 Continuous tests guarantee that your small business keeps up with current trends, practices, and consumers’ preferences.
 And it helps you to optimize your business for faster growth.